Sudan's top general arrives in South Sudan for talks with its president on the war | Law-Order

 In April, simmering tensions between the military, led by Burhan, and the powerful paramilitary Rapid Support Forces, commanded by Mohammed Hamdan Dagalo, exploded into open fighting in the capital and elsewhere.

-The fighting has reduced Khartoum to an urban battlefield, with neither side managing to gain control of the city.
+The fighting has reduced Sudan's capital, Khartoum, to an urban battlefield, with neither side managing to gain control of the city.

-The military command, where Burhan has purportedly been stationed since April, has been one of the epicentres of the conflict.
+The military headquarters, where Burhan has purportedly been stationed since the conflict began, has been one of the epicentres of the conflict.

 In the western Darfur region — the scene of a genocidal campaign in the early 2000s — the conflict has morphed into ethnic violence, with the RSF and allied Arab militias attacking ethnic African groups, according to rights groups and the United Nations.